fbpx

 Canada's overall population is projected to remain essentially flat through 2027, which means that the government must reduce the number of non-permanent residents by roughly 1 million over the next three years – a goal it aims to meet by reducing the number of new arrivals in each year.

-That reduction, at least with respect to international students, has already begun by virtue of the foreign enrolment cap and other restrictive policies that came into effect over the course of 2024.
+That reduction, at least with respect to international students, has already begun by virtue of the foreign enrolment cap and other restrictive policies that came into effect in 2024.
 The impact of those new settings is not yet substantially reflected in IRCC data, which still puts the number of foreign students in the country at just under 1 million as of 31 December 2024.
 But, amid widespread reports of significant declines in international student numbers from institutions and schools across the country, we can only expect that those official statistics will be considerably reduced in 2025.

 Going forward, we can expect that the Canadian government will continue to restrict the number of new students entering the country through 2027.
 The reduced targets for permanent migration will also mean that foreign graduates wishing to take up permanent residency in Canada will do so through a more competitive process.